weavedb/zkjson/README.md

  const str = fromIndex(index) // "zkJSON"
 ```

-One way to have longer ID length with the same depth is to restrict the allowed characters to less than 31 since `31 * 31 = 961`.
+One way to have a longer ID length with the same depth is to restrict the allowed characters to less than 31 since `31 * 31 = 961`.
 In this case 3 digits can represent 2 characters instead of 4 digits representing 2 characters.
 But we won't cover it here.

 - [Collection Circuit](https://github.com/weavedb/zkjson/blob/master/circom/collection/collection.circom)

 ##### Database

 For the database, we can take the exact same approach with the collections.
-We can use a SMT to represent multiple collection states in a DB with one root hash, and each leaf node will be the merkle root of a collection, which in turn represents the entire documents in the collection.
+We can use an SMT to represent multiple collection states in a DB with one root hash, and each leaf node will be the merkle root of a collection, which in turn represents the entire documents in the collection.
 We will give each collection an ID with the same ID-to-index conversion as the documents.

 <div align="center"><img src="./assets/db.png" /></div>

-Now we can write a circuit to proove a collection root hash, then we can write another circuit to prove a database root hash, which represents multiple collections within the database.
+Now we can write a circuit to prove a collection root hash, then we can write another circuit to prove a database root hash, which represents multiple collections within the database.
 This circuit can also prove any value in any JSON document in any collection in a database without revealing the entire JSON data. zkJSON enables this.

 - [DB Circuit](https://github.com/weavedb/zkjson/blob/master/circom/db/db.circom)

 #### zkRollup

 How do we make zkDB secure and queriable from other blockchains?
 We can write a circuit to prove the merkle tree hash transitions and deploy a Solidity contract to verify that proofs onchain.
-Fortunately, Circom auto generates a Solidity verifier for us, so we can use that function in our verifier contract.
+Fortunately, Circom auto-generates a Solidity verifier for us, so we can use that function in our verifier contract.
 We need to keep track of the current database root merkle hash as a Solidity contract state.

 ```solidity
 interface IZKDB {